 This new park was transferred to the Capital District State Park Commission.
 When the Division of Parks and Recreation was separated from the Conservation Department in 1972, administration of Moreau Lake State Park became the responsibility of the Office of Parks and Recreation, which is now known as the Office of Parks, Recreation and Historic Preservation (OPRHP).
 Later acquisitions increased the park’s acreage to just under 900 acres.
 In 1998, New York State acquired over 3,200 acres from the Open Space Institute (OSI) and Niagara Mohawk.
 The Department of Environmental Conservation acquired the parcels in Warren County that equal 1,320 acres and OPRHP acquired the 1,920 acres within Saratoga County.
 Through a Memorandum of Understanding (MOU) DEC agreed that the 1,320 acres they acquired would be managed and operated by OPRHP as part of Moreau Lake State Park.
 This more than tripled the size of Moreau Lake State Park.
 Moreau Lake State Park is now the tenth largest State Park in New York’s park system and the largest park of the Saratoga-Capital District Region.

 Click on the gallery below which was produced by the Friends to celebrate the 50th anniversary of the park in 2018.
-The photos were provided by the Comstock family and other unknown sources.
+The photos were provided by the Comstock family and the Willard E. Grande Estate.